Learning how to get plaque off your teeth with braces is an important part of keeping your smile healthy.

 Staying hydrated by drinking plenty of water also helps wash away food particles and keeps your mouth healthy.

-White spots on teeth, often caused by plaque buildup and demineralization, can occur during orthodontic treatment.
+White spots on teeth often appear when plaque weakens the enamel during orthodontic treatment.

-After braces are removed, wearing a retainer is essential to keep your teeth in their new positions and prevent shifting.
+When your braces come off, wearing a retainer is the next important step to keep your teeth in their new positions.

-Continue practicing good oral hygiene by brushing and flossing daily to keep your teeth healthy after orthodontic treatment.
+Continue practicing good oral hygiene by brushing and flossing daily to remove plaque and keep your mouth healthy.

 👨⚕️ Conclusion